How to set up customers to use Direct Debit

 4. Follow-up by phone with anyone who still hasn’t responded

-If some customers still haven’t set up an authorization, it’s best to call them a few days before the cut-off date.
+If some customers still haven’t set up an authorisation, it’s best to call them a few days before the cut-off date.
 Explain what they need to do and how it will benefit them.

 Our merchants have found that the following explanations work well:

-Paying by bank debit saves time - you only have to do it once and we’ll do everything else for you
+Paying by Direct Debit saves time - you only have to do it once and we’ll do everything else for you

-bank debit saves us admin. time, so we can focus on giving you great service
+Direct Debit saves us admin time, so we can focus on giving you great service

+Some customers may still be reluctant to use Direct Debit due to concerns about control and protection.
+Direct Debit gives you control over taking payments from customers.
+But some people may worry that you could take the wrong amount, or take payment from them when it’s not due.

+Here are some initial ideas for how to address customer concerns.
+For more details see our full guide to addressing customer concerns.

 If any customers still haven’t set up a mandate, it may help to send them a personal reminder.
 The below template lets you resend the mandate so your customer can return the form to you without needing to search for it again.